1998–99 AEK Athens F.C. season: Journey to Beligrade

-In April 1999 by Dimitris Melissanidis' initiative, a friendly match was organised against Partizan in Belgrade, during the height of the NATO bombing of Serbia.
+In April 1999 by the initiative of Dimitris Melissanidis, a friendly match was organised against Partizan in Belgrade, during the height of the NATO bombing of Serbia.
 As a gesture of compassion and solidarity towards the embattled Serbs, the AEK players and management staff defied the international embargo and traveled to Belgrade for the match.
 AEK's staff, alongside many political figures of the time such as Manolis Glezos, arrived in the Serbian capital amid moving events by Serbs offering Greeks bread and salt, a symbol of Serbian hospitality.
-After a stop at the Presidential Palace, where AEK conveyed the message of support of the Greek people, the team arrived at the Partizan stadium.
+After a stop at the Presidential Palace, where AEK conveyed the message of support of the Greek people, the team arrived at the Partizan Stadium.

-About 15,000 fans of both teams were present, despite the fact that all 40,000 tickets that had had been sold.
+About 15,000 fans of both teams were present, despite the fact that all 40,000 tickets had been sold.
 The reason people were less than the sold tickets, was the fuel, as there was a shortage and transportation was very difficult.
 It was worth noting that this was the first time since the beginning of the war that no sirens were heard during the day.
 The players of both teams entered the stadium together, holding a banner that read "NATO stop the war, stop the bombing".
-The game ended 1–1, when at the 68th minute thousands of Serbian football fans invaded the pitch to embrace the footballers.
+The game ended 1–1, when at the 68th minute thousands of Serbian fans invaded the pitch to embrace the footballers.
 As was normal, this friendly game surpassed the geographical borders of Greece and Yugoslavia, being an object of admiration by the European Press.